fltk/fltk/README.MSWindows.txt

  Configuring FLTK
 ------------------

-If you got FLTK via subversion then you need one extra step.
+If you got FLTK via git then you need one extra step.
 Otherwise skip over this part.
 Stay in your FLTK source-code directory and type the
 following: